indieopensource/open-dev-time-block/terms.md

 ### <a id="Public_Licenses"></a>Public Licenses

-_Developer_ licenses work that they create doing work under this agreement to the public at large, including _Client_.
+_Developer_ licenses work that they create under this agreement to the public at large, including _Client_.
 The license terms for each separately licensable work are as follows:

 #### <a id="Blue_Oak_By_Default"></a>Blue Oak By Default